patrikx3/openwrt-insomnia/README.md

 Also, a docker container with all the firmwares and packages are in `/build/source/bin` @
 https://hub.docker.com/r/patrikx3/openwrt-insomnia

+**For building for Docker the host should be Debian, as I had issues with building on Ubuntu host and Docker Debian container.**

 ## The following CPU-s are usually built

 * arm_cortex-a9_vfpv3 (arm a9) - mvebu eg. Linksys WRT